aws-samples/aws-waf-classic-workshop/README.md

 ### [Step 1 - Getting Started with AWS WAF Security Automations Solution](docs/step-1.md)

 Step 1 will set up the WAF with your application.
-It will explore how the WAF Security Automation Solution works to block three types of attack.
+It will explore how the WAF Security Automation Solution works to block different types of attack.
+It will cover how the WAF & Security Automation solution protects against:
+* SQL Injection & Cross Site Scripting
+* HTTP Flood
+* Scanners and Probes

 ### [Step 2 - Customising and extending AWS WAF Security Automations Solution](docs/step-2.md)